ZachBeta/DOOM.rb/WORKLOGS.md

 - [ ] Improve logging to feed logs into cursor context while debugging - not too noisy tho, this will blow up the context window

 ## Soon
-- [ ] console
+- [ ] console - this allows us to toggle config like noclip and in the future implement cheat codes
-- [ ] make a gem, don't bother publishing, just keep it local for now
+- [ ] make a gem, don't bother publishing yet, just keep it local for now
 - [ ] Implement WAD file parser
 - [ ] Add enemies and weapons
 - [ ] Implement sound effects